 Thrombolytic Medicines for Pulmonary Embolism

-Research continues on the best use of thrombolytics to treat pulmonary embolism.
 All thrombolytics can cause serious bleeding.
 Bleeding inside the brain is a particular danger that can cause a stroke or death.
 In general, thrombolytics are used only where the risk of bleeding can be balanced against the risks of not dissolving the blood clot rapidly.
 Thrombolytics might be used when you have a large blood clot that is:

 These medicines are given through a vein in the hand or arm.
-Occasionally it is necessary to insert a catheter and give the medicine directly into the pulmonary artery.
+Sometimes it is necessary to insert a catheter and give the medicine directly into the pulmonary artery.
 You must be hospitalized to receive thrombolytic medicines.

 eMedicineHealth Medical Reference from Healthwise